Caresto/utp-hci/README.md

 # utp-hci

-# This repository will be used to store all the code generated
+# This repository will be used to store all the code generated for this class
-# For this class